Revolting Rhymes: Contents

 Goldilocks and the Three Bears has a slightly different set-up to the rest of the poems, in that the story is kept the same as the traditional tale, but with continual comments from the narrator about how appalling Goldilocks is and how anyone with any sense would take the bears' side over hers (with the narrator telling the story as if talking to the Mother Bear).
 After the end, the narrator says that they would prefer an ending where the three bears come back and eat Goldilocks.

 In Little Red Riding Hood and the Wolf, based on Little Red Riding Hood, the wolf enters the grandmother's house and devours her before putting on her clothes to eat Little Red Riding Hood next.
 Riding Hood is not disturbed however, and calmly pulls a pistol out of her underwear and shoots the wolf ("The small girl smiles/Her eyelid flickers/She whips a pistol from her knickers/She aims it at the creature's head and BANG!
 BANG!
-BANG! she shoots him ... dead.") – yielding her a new wolfskin coat.
+BANG! she shoots him ... dead".) – yielding her a new wolfskin coat.

 In The Three Little Pigs, the wolf quickly blows down the houses of straw and sticks, devouring the first two pigs.
 The third house of bricks is too strong, so the wolf resolves to come back that evening with dynamite.
 The third pig has other plans, however, and asks Little Red Riding Hood to come and deal with the wolf.
-Ever the sharpshooter, Red Riding Hood gains a second wolfskin coat and a pigskin travelling case.
+As a sharpshooter, Red Riding Hood gains a second wolfskin coat and a pigskin travelling case.

 Adaptations

 Audio

-An audiobook adaption of the story released in the 1980s features the stories read by Prunella Scales and Timothy West; West narrated "Snow White and the Seven Dwarves", "Jack and the Beanstalk", "The Three Little Pigs" and "Cinderella", while Scales narrated "Little Red Riding Hood" and "Goldilocks and the Three Bears".
+An audiobook adaptation of the story released in the 1980s features the stories read by Prunella Scales and Timothy West; West narrated "Snow White and the Seven Dwarves", "Jack and the Beanstalk", "The Three Little Pigs" and "Cinderella", while Scales narrated "Little Red Riding Hood" and "Goldilocks and the Three Bears".
 This version shifted the order in which the stories were told, with "Cinderella" being told last instead of first, "Jack and the Beanstalk" being told after "Snow White" and "Goldilocks" being told after "The Three Little Pigs".

-A 2002 adaption of the story that was combined with Dirty Beasts was narrated entirely by Scottish actor Alan Cumming.
+A 2002 adaptation of the story that was combined with Dirty Beasts was narrated entirely by Scottish actor Alan Cumming.
 The current 2014 digital version of the audiobook by Penguin is read by Miriam Margolyes, Stephen Mangan and Tamsin Greig.